School of TeacherOn

 Homework should be as less as possible and should give enough space for kids to engage in games and sports.

 Holiday homework will be assigned and would be expected to be done by kids, however good, bad, or incomplete the work.
 If a parent or someone the parent paid did the work, the student will be made to do it again.

-The current system where both student and teachers know that students won't actually do the work on their own is poisonous.
-It sets wrong precedents and instills damaging values which hurt the self-reliance of students in the long term.
+The current system where both students and teachers know that students won't actually do the work on their own is poisonous.
+It sets wrong precedents and instills damaging values that hurt the self-reliance of students in the long term.